Updated August 2026

 All three tools generate working web apps from natural-language prompts, but they come from very different parents and they make different bets about where the code should live.

 v0 is built by Vercel, the company behind Next.js.
-It generates React components styled with Tailwind and shadcn/ui, and it is tightly wired into the Vercel deployment pipeline. v0 is best understood as a UI generator that fits cleanly into a real Next.js codebase, not as a fully autonomous app builder.
+It generates React components styled with Tailwind and shadcn/ui, and it is tightly wired into the Vercel deployment pipeline. v0 was best understood as a UI generator that fits cleanly into a real Next.js codebase.
+That framing is now out of date: as of August 2026 Vercel markets v0 as "Build Full-Stack Web Apps with AI", with an agentic loop that plans work, creates tasks, connects to databases, and deploys.
+Treat the frontend-only comparisons below as a description of where v0 is still strongest, not as a hard limit on what it will generate.

 Bolt is built on StackBlitz WebContainers, which lets a real Node.js runtime execute inside your browser tab.
-You prompt, watch the AI write the code, see the app boot live in the same window, edit with a real terminal, and deploy to Netlify or push to GitHub without leaving the page.
+You prompt, watch the AI write the code, see the app boot live in the same window, edit with a real terminal, and publish or push to GitHub without leaving the page.
+As of August 2026 the default publish target is Bolt's own hosting on a free .bolt.host domain; Netlify is now a connected integration you switch to in project settings.

 The v0 vs Lovable comparison is the most common question we get from founders who want to ship something this quarter.
 Both tools generate React.
 Both tools give you a live preview.
 Both tools support iterating in plain English.
 But they sit on opposite sides of one important line: how much of an app do they actually build for you.

 v0 is laser-focused on the front end.
 Prompt it for a pricing page, a dashboard, a settings panel, or an entire marketing landing page, and it returns a polished React component that uses shadcn/ui primitives, Tailwind for styling, and clean accessible markup.
 The output is the kind of code a senior engineer would write if they were rushing.
-What v0 will not do is set up your database schema, generate API routes, or wire up authentication.
-You bring those pieces yourself.
+Historically v0 would not set up your database schema, generate API routes, or wire up authentication, and you brought those pieces yourself.
+As of August 2026 v0 does connect to databases and scaffold API and deploy steps as part of its agentic flow, so the gap versus Lovable is narrower than it was; the remaining difference is that v0 assumes you can read and own the resulting code.

 Lovable does the opposite.
 When you ask Lovable to build a habit tracker, an internal admin panel, or a simple CRM, it produces a runnable full-stack app on the first generation.
-It picks Supabase as the backend, creates the relevant tables, sets up Supabase Auth, generates the API layer, and ships a working frontend on top.
+It picks the managed backend (Lovable Cloud by default as of August 2026, Supabase if you select it), creates the relevant tables, sets up auth, generates the API layer, and ships a working frontend on top.
 The frontend will not look as design-system-perfect as v0, but you get a working product instead of a working screen.

 The lovable vs v0 trade-off cleans up to one question.
 Do you have an engineer who can wire up the back end?
 If yes, v0 will produce better-looking, more maintainable UI faster than Lovable.
 If no, Lovable will get you to a real demo before v0 has finished discussing your color palette.